Positive and Risky Message Assessment for Music Products: Discussion and analysis

 \subsection{Error analysis}

-Figure \ref{fig:confmat} shows the confusion matrix of the prediction results of the best-performing model on one-fold.
+Figure \ref{fig:confmat} shows the confusion matrix of the prediction results of the best-performing model from a single fold of the cross-validation.
 In general, the proposed method can capture the ordinal information well because wrong predictions that cross two levels (predict low to high or high to low) are rare.
-Specifically, the model struggled in giving correct predictions on high \emph{Consumerism}.
+Specifically, the model struggled to give correct predictions on high \emph{Consumerism}.
 We suppose the number of training instances of high \emph{Consumerism} is relatively small.
 The same case happened to high \emph{Positive} predictions.
 We hypothesize the heterogeneous nature of \emph{Positive} content makes it challenging to predict.